-Bose is synonymous with great headphones and with noise-cancelling too.
-The US audio firm was the first to offer its customers the silent treatment and is still very much at the top of the game, which can make choosing the best Bose headphones tricky.
+Bose is synonymous with great headphones and great noise-cancelling.
+The US audio firm was the first to offer its customers the silent treatment and is still very much at the top of the game, which can make choosing between the best Bose headphones a tricky prospect.